 Bangor lies east of the city of Belfast on the shores of Belfast Lough.
 It is surrounded by fantastic tourist attractions including country parks, beaches, coastal walks and old churches and abbeys.
-Here are a few links for the many things to see and do in the area:

 The City of Belfast lies partially in County Down, with many of its suburbs lying within the county.

 Other Points of Interest:

 Rowallane Gardens in the center of the county are yet another example of a spectacular display of shrubs and flowers in a magnificent natural landscape.

 Near the town of Banbridge the Legananny Dolmen can be found nestled amongst farmers’ fields.
 Beneath these ancient stones probably lie the remains of some unknown Celtic chieftan.

 And so, we conclude our short trip around the magnificent County Down.
 There are many more forts, castles, mountains and points of interest I failed to note in this short post.
 Just rest assured, this little corner of Ireland, is truly a tourist’s paradise.